Crispy Roasted Potatoes

 Step-by-Step Instructions

-Preheat the oven to 425°F and set an oven rack in the middle position.
-Directly on a rimmed 13 x 18-inch baking sheet (do not line the pan with foil, as the potatoes will stick), add the potatoes, the oil, salt, pepper, half of the rosemary, and half of the thyme.
+Preheat the oven to 425°F and position the rack in the middle.
+On a rimmed 13 x 18-inch baking sheet (don’t line it with foil, or the potatoes might stick), add the potatoes, olive oil, salt, pepper, and half of the rosemary and thyme.
+Toss everything together to coat.

-Roast for about 20 minutes more, or until the potatoes are crisp outside and tender inside.
+Roast for about 20 minutes more, or until the potatoes are a lovely golden brown color, crisp outside, and tender inside.

-Sprinkle with the remaining herbs, then taste and adjust seasoning, if necessary.
-Transfer to a platter and serve while still hot and crispy.
+Sprinkle with the remaining herbs, then taste and adjust seasoning with salt and pepper, if necessary.
+Transfer to a platter and serve the potatoes while they’re still crispy and hot.

 You May Also Like